pavel444-byte/Frodo-AI/README.md

 1.  **Set up environment variables:**

-    *   Create a `.env` file in the root directory of the `ai-chat` folder.
+    *   Create a `.env` file in the root directory.
     *   Add your OpenRouter API key to the `.env` file:

         ```
         OPENROUTER_API_KEY=YOUR_OPENROUTER_API_KEY
         ```

-    *Note:* It is crucial to keep your API key secure.
-Never commit your `.env` file to a public repository.
+    **Important:** Never commit your `.env` file to a public repository.
+This file contains sensitive information.

 ## Running the Application

-1. Start the backend server:
+1.  **Start the backend server:**

     ```sh
-    npm start
+    node server.js
     ```

-    This command will start the React development server, usually on port 3000.

-2. Start the server (if it's not already running):

-    In a separate terminal, navigate to the directory containing `server.js` and run:
+    This starts the Express server on port 5000 (by default).
+Ensure the `OPENROUTER_API_KEY` environment variable is set before running this command.
+The server will exit if the API key is not found.

+2.  **Start the frontend development server:**

     ```sh
-    node server.js
+    npm start
     ```

-    This will start the Express server, by default on port 5000.
+    This starts the React development server, typically on port 3000.

+3.  **Access the application:**

-3. Open your browser and navigate to `http://localhost:3000` to access the chat application.
+    Open your browser and navigate to `http://localhost:3000`.

 ## Project Structure